Zyger/ps4pkgsender/README.md

 The result panel stays visible after the download finishes, so you can see what was downloaded, skipped, or failed.

+Enable **Live debug** before clicking **Download missing covers** to see each item as it is processed.
+If an external source hangs or takes too long, the app uses the timeout settings and continues to the next missing image.

 Example result:

 ```text